History of the Jews in Spain: Under the Catholic Monarchs (1474–1492)

 The prohibitions, persecution and eventual Jewish mass emigration from Spain and Portugal probably had adverse effects on the development of the Spanish economy.
 Jews and Non-Catholic Christians reportedly had substantially better numerical skills than the Catholic majority, which might be due to the Jewish religious doctrine, which focused strongly on education, for example because Torah-Reading was compulsory.
 Even when Jews were forced to quit their highly skilled urban occupations, their numeracy advantage persisted.
 However, during the inquisition, spillover-effects of these skills were rare because of forced separation and Jewish emigration, which was detrimental for economic development.

+In January 1483, likely with royal approval, the Inquisition ordered the expulsion of Jews from Andalusia.
+In the following years, several murder accusations were leveled against Jews.
+In 1485, the inquisitor Pedro de Arbués was assassinated at the cathedral of Zaragoza in a plot attributed primarily to conversos; Dozens were executed or punished, though records suggest some "old Christians" were also involved but largely escaped prosecution.
+Among the prosecuted conversos was Francisco de Santa Fe, a grandson of the well-known convert Gerónimo de Santa Fe, who committed suicide in prison; his body was burned and the ashes thrown into the river.
+The hands of some of the accused were cut off and nailed to the cathedral door before they were beheaded and quartered.
+In 1491, the infamous 'Holy Child of La Guardia' blood libel involved the false accusation of Jews and conversos for the ritual murder of a Christian child; confessions were extracted under torture, and all defendants were burned at the stake, despite no evidence that a child had disappeared.

 Architecture

-A small number of pre-expulsion synagogues survive, including the Synagogue of Santa María la Blanca and the Synagogue of El Tránsito in Toledo, the Córdoba Synagogue, the Híjar Synagogue, the Old main synagogue, Segovia and the Synagogue of Tomar.
+A small number of pre-expulsion synagogues survive, including the Synagogue of Santa María la Blanca and the Synagogue of El Tránsito in Toledo, the Córdoba Synagogue, the Híjar Synagogue, the Old main synagogue, Segovia, the Valencia de Alcántara Synagogue and the newly discovered Synagogue of Utrera.